hkiehs/SWOT/Readme.txt

 SWOT Classifier: This project helps filtering the review and comments files dumped from facebook.
 RestaurantParser: This project parse the restaurants from HTML and convert to json fromat.
 ParseStarterProject: This project pushes all the restaurants, review and respective comments on the parse server.
-HelloFoodies: This the Android application project.
+HelloFoodies: This the Android application project